AT ARROYO DEL TAJO, NEAR SOCORRO, NEW MEXICO, TUESDAY, APRIL 19, 2022.

 THE YEI KNOWN AS MONSTER SLAYER.

 We had lunch in a shaded area near the Two Red Yei pictographs.
 As we came out of the small side canyon to continue our explorations, we noticed a sand storm kicking up down canyon.
 Since it was still pretty far off, we continued on and, in short order, came upon a petroglyph site that Tori called “The Medicine Man”.
 The site also had a large number of several different animal tracks — a very interesting little site!
+To see more photos from this site, look here.

 AFTER LUNCH, WE COULD SEE A DUST STORM HEADED OUR WAY FROM DOWN THE MAIN WASH.